penn-cnt/scalp_deep-learning/scripts/codehub/utils/acquisition/BIDS/README.md

 ## Folders

 ### `modules`
-This folder contains the backend code that powers EEG Bids, providing functionality to convert and handle timeseries data.
+This folder contains the backend code that makes up EEG BIDS, providing functionality to convert and handle timeseries data.

 ### `samples`
 Includes sample CLI calls and input files to help you get started using the package.